The Lawnmower Man (film): Reception

-As of 2025, the film holds a 35% rating on Rotten Tomatoes based on 43 reviews, with an average rating of 4.90/10, as well as a 31% rating based on 25,000 ratings.
-The site's consensus states: "The Lawnmower Man suffers from a predictable, melodramatic script, and its once-groundbreaking visual effects look dated today".
-Metacritic gives the film a rating of 42 out of 100 based on 14 reviews.

 Box office

 The movie debuted at number two at the box office with $7.7 million in its opening weekend behind Wayne's World.
 It went on to gross $32.1 million in the United States and Canada, making it the highest-grossing independent film for the calendar year and the second biggest released in 1992 after Miramax's The Crying Game.
 It did better internationally and grossed £3,622,720 ($6 million) in the United Kingdom and $112 million in other markets for a worldwide total of $150 million.
 It was the highest-grossing UK production in the United Kingdom for the calendar year.